vbe0201/vbe0201.github.io/content/posts/foolproof-but-not-threadsafe-guide-to-async-await-in-python.md

     def __await__(self):
         # "I want to wait until self.task finishes"
         yield from _runtime_call("join", self.task)
+        return self.task.result
 ```

+We introduce a new `"join"` event type which waits for a certain
+`Task` object to complete.
+When that has happened, the coroutine
+awaiting the `JoinHandle` will be resumed and can access the
+result of the Task.

 As for the event loop itself, we must support the new event type and
 also inject a `JoinHandle` as the call result to `spawn()`: